 - for income up to £26,884 (with two or more dependent children in the household)

 To find out if you qualify visit mygov.scot.

 If you are eligible from the Autumn intake and apply by 30 September, you will be paid from the start of term.
 Alternatively, if you are eligible from the winter intake, and apply before the last day in February, you will be paid from the start of the January term.

 How to apply

 College students: apply through your college's bursary office

-School pupils: use the following link.
+At school or in home education: use the following link.
 It will take 20 minutes and you will need bank account details